aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

    The Diagram below describes what you are about to do.
    * The simulation.py will build a container Image based on the present docker compose file.
    * The simulation will use the provided arguments (endpoint and FleetSize) to create docker containers.
-   *  In the background the Signing_service.py will start in its own isolated container in the Dcoker bridge network mode.
+   *  In the background the Signing_service.py will start in its own isolated container in the Docker bridge network mode.
    *  As the containers start, they will self generate unique Certificate Keys, and request the signing_service.py for a CA signature. **Note:** This is an educational example of how certificates can be signed on a secure and completely isolated network, do not replicate this method without proper understanding of manufacturing with x509 certificates.
    *  With a signed certificate each container will connect to AWS IoT Core and start the JITP flow, they will then successfully connect and publish messages, on the AnyCompany/Certificate-DeviceSerialNumber/telemetry